KubaZ/generator-umd-gulp/README.md

 4) You should be ready to go!

 - Tests can be run using `npm test` command.
-- Please do not remove the comments metadata from the generated js file, see reasoning below.
+Coverage for unit tests will be available in coverage/ directory.
+- E2E tests can be run using `npm run e2e` command.
+- For development purposes run `npm run watch` command.
+- To minify your module run `npm run build` command.

 ## Todo

 ### Support a way of easily adding dependencies

 If you need to consume other libraries from inside your module, you will have to take a look at the [UMD spec](https://github.com/umdjs/umd/blob/master/returnExportsGlobal.js) and implement it by yourself.

-I have plans to add this feature in a subgenerator, using the comment metadata from the generated module file.

 ## Contributing